redhat-openshift-ecosystem/openshift-preflight/README.md

 ## Requirements

+For running the Preflight binary, the host or VM must have at least RHEL 8.5, CentOS 8.5 or Fedora 35 installed.

-The preflight binary currently requires that you have the following tools installed, functional, and in your path.
+The Preflight binary currently requires that you have the following tools installed, functional, and in your path.

 | Name             | Tool cli          | Minimum version |